 William Prince (Dr Rodney Barrett), Jacqueline Scott (Polly Baron), Jim Backus (Jim Tyloe), Philip Tonge (Jode Wetherby), Christine White (Nancy Wetherby Tyloe), Jonathan Kidd (Ed Quigley), Ellen Corby (Miss Kushins), Susan Morrow (Sylvia Stevenson), Dorothy Morris (Alice Barrett)

 The undertaker Ed Quigley reports the theft of a child’s coffin to sheriff Jim Tyloe.
-Tyloe blames local GP Rodney Barrett for the deaths of both his wife Nancy and Barrett’s wife, Nancy’s sister Alice.
-He tells Barrett that all the townspeople hate him and want him out.
+Tyloe blames local GP Rodney Barrett for the deaths of both his wife Nancy and Barrett’s wife Alice who was Nancy’s sister.
+Tyloe tells Barrett that all the townspeople hate him and want him out.
 Barrett returns home to discover that his young daughter Marjorie has been abducted.
 While he is out searching for her, someone calls his secretary Polly and leaves a taunting message that Marjorie has been buried alive and only has a few hours left.
-As the hours count down, the two of them begin a frantic search for her hiding place.
+As the hours count down, Barrett and Polly begin a frantic search for her hiding place.

 William Castle’s other films of genre note as producer-director are:– as director of Crime Doctor’s Manhunt (1945), the sixth in a series of Columbia crime thrillers, of which Castle directed several, featuring a forensicologist against a split-personalitied killer; House on Haunted Hill (1959); the classic The Tingler (1959), probably Castle’s best film; the haunted house film 13 Ghosts (1960); the psycho-thriller Homicidal (1961); Mr. Sardonicus (1961) about a man with his face caught in a grotesque frozen smile; the juvenile comedy Zotz!
 (1962) about a magical coin; the remake of The Old Dark House (1963) for Hammer; the Grand Guignol psycho-thriller Strait-Jacket (1964) with Joan Crawford; The Night Walker (1965), a psycho-thriller about a dream lover; the prank phonecall psycho-thriller I Saw What You Did (1965); the psycho-thriller Let’s Kill Uncle (1965); the ghost comedy The Spirit is Willing (1967); the reality-bending sf film Project X (1968); as producer of the classic occult film Rosemary’s Baby (1968); as producer of the anthology series Ghost Story (1972-3); Shanks (1974) with Marcel Marceau as a puppeteer who can resurrect the dead; and as producer of the firestarting insect film Bug!
 (1975).